 Next Drive: Smart EV charging.

-What is an EV energy tariff?
+What is an EV tariff?

 Unlike conventional energy tariffs, EV tariffs are designed to offer flexibility and cost-effectiveness for people who rely on their electric vehicles for daily transport - whether that’s driving to work, taking the kids on the school run or using your vehicle throughout the day.

-Am I eligible for Next Drive?
+Am I eligible for the Next Drive tariff?

 To be eligible for our Next Drive tariff you need to have a smart meter that can send us half hourly updates on your energy use.
 This is so we can bill you for the right rate.